eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 ### Custom Mailets

 It is very easy to hook into the mail processing chain with Apache James.
-This is done by implementing a `Mailet` and configure it in `mailetcontainer.conf` configuration file.
+This is done by implementing a `Mailet` and configuring it in `mailetcontainer.conf` configuration file.

-The default mailetcontainer contains a mailet from this extension that will forward any mail to publet's event bus.
+This extension provides a mailet (it is active for all mails by default) that will forward any mail to publet's event bus.
 Thus, to hook into the mail processing chain, just add a singleton to your guice module and `@Subscribe` to the `IncomeMailEvent`.
 The `IncomeMailEvent` object holds a reference to the mail and the `MailetConfig` such that subscribers can